Walter Benjamin: Career

 This failure resulted in his father's refusal to continue to support him financially, so that Benjamin was forced to make ends meet as a professional critic and occasional translator.
 Working with Franz Hessel he translated the first volumes of Marcel Proust's À la Recherche du Temps Perdu (In Search of Lost Time).
 The next year, 1926, he began writing for the German newspapers Frankfurter Zeitung and Die Literarische Welt (The Literary World); that paid enough for him to reside in Paris for some months.
 In December 1926, the year his father died, Benjamin went to Moscow to meet Lācis and found her ill in a sanatorium.

-During his stay in Moscow, he was asked by the editorial board of the Great Soviet Encyclopedia to write an article on Goethe for the first edition of the encyclopedia.
+During his stay in Moscow, he was asked by the editorial board of the Great Soviet Encyclopedia to write an article on Goethe.
 Benjamin's article was ultimately rejected, with reviewer Anatoly Lunacharsky (then the People's Commissar of Education) characterizing it as "non-encyclopedic", and only a small part of the text prepared by Benjamin was included in the encyclopedia.
 During Benjamin's lifetime, the article was not published in its entirety.
 A Russian translation of the article was published in the Russian edition of "The Work of Art in the Age of Mechanical Reproduction" in 1996.

 In 1927, he began Das Passagen-Werk (The Arcades Project), his uncompleted magnum opus, a study of 19th-century Parisian life.
 The same year, he saw Scholem in Berlin, for the last time, and considered emigrating from Germany to Palestine.
 In 1928, he and Dora separated (they divorced two years later, in 1930); in the same year he published Einbahnstraße (One-Way Street), and a revision of his habilitation thesis Ursprung des Deutschen Trauerspiels (The Origin of German Tragic Drama).
 In 1929 Berlin, Lācis, then an assistant to Bertolt Brecht, socially presented the intellectuals to each other.
-In that time, Benjamin also briefly embarked upon an academic career, as an instructor at the University of Heidelberg.
+In that time, Benjamin also briefly embarked upon an academic career, as an instructor at Heidelberg University.